vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_mealie.md

 ```

 **Q: Can I disable the required login?**\
 A: No, but you can increase the hours your login token is valid.
 The default value is `48` hours.
-Use the environment variable `TOKEN_TIME` to increase this time to something like `999999`.
+Use the environment variable `TOKEN_TIME` to increase this time to something like `87600` (10 years).

 **Q: Where can I find more info about Mealie**\
 A: Checkout the [website](https://hay-kot.github.io/mealie/) or via [Discord](https://discord.gg/QuStdQGSGK)